'Heritage Park' with 'baradari' will become major tourist attraction: Goel | Law-Order

 'Heritage Park' with 'baradari' will become major tourist attraction: Goel

-Having a marble-made Mughal-style baradari as its centrepiece, the new Heritage Park near the iconic Jama Masjid which has been developed using rich stocks of flowers and having structures built with traditional craftsmanship, will soon become a major tourist attraction, former Union minister Vijay Goel said on Wednesday.The park, the first phase of which has been completed, spanning an area of about 1.75 acres, is slated to be inaugurated by President Ram Nath Kovind on March 20.This park has been developed in an area that earlier had filth, encroachments, and a place that was also used by anti-social elements.
+Having a marble-made Mughal-style baradari as its centrepiece, the new Heritage Park near the iconic Jama Masjid which has been developed using rich stocks of flowers and having structures built with traditional craftsmanship, will soon become a major tourist attraction, former Union minister Vijay Goel said on Wednesday.The park, the first phase of which has been completed, spanning an area of about 1.75 acres, is slated to be inaugurated by President Ram Nath Kovind on March 20.This park has been developed in an area that earlier was messy and in a shambles.

 - Country: